Skip to main content

 17 mentions Positive Neutral Negative

 The graphics in the game receive mixed reviews, with some players finding them passable or decent, while others criticize them as subpar, especially in character design compared to the environment.
-Although the graphics effectively create an immersive atmosphere, many users feel that improvements are needed, particularly given the game's complexity.
-Overall, while some appreciate the visual style, others believe it detracts from the overall experience.
+Although the game effectively creates an immersive atmosphere, many users feel that improvements could be made, particularly given the game's larger scale and complexity.
+Overall, while some aspects of the graphics are appreciated, there is a consensus that they fall short of expectations.

 • “Very good graphics and gameplay.”